Kai Merk

-Kai Merk (Кай Мерк; born 28 August 1998) is a professional footballer who plays as a forward for Kyrgyz Club Dordoi Bishkek.
+Kai Merk (Кай Мерк; born 28 August 1998) is a professional footballer who plays as a forward for Kyrgyz club Alga Bishkek.
 Born in Germany, he represents the Kyrgyzstan national team.

 His brother Kimi is also a footballer.

 Club career

 Merk started his career with German side SV Elversberg, helping them win the 2018 Saarland Cup.
 In 2021, he signed for Pétange in the Luxembourg National Division.

-On 3 July 2025, Dordoi Bishkek announced the singing of Merk on a contract until the end of the 2025 season.
+On 3 July 2025, Dordoi Bishkek announced the signing of Merk on a contract until the end of the 2025 season.

 International career

 Born in Germany, Merk is of Kyrgyzstani descent through his father.
 He was called up to the Kyrgyzstan national team in March 2023.